MehmetAlpGuler/OOP_Fundemantals/README.md

 # OOP Fundementals
 This is about the Object Oriented Programing Fundementals.

+##### Static
+static means there is only one copy of the variable in memory shared by all instances of the class.
+#####  Final
+The final keyword just means the value can't be changed.
+Without final, any object can change the value of the variable.

+##### Interface
+Interfaces specify what a class must do and not how.
+It is the blueprint of the class.

+##### Abstract
+Java Abstract Classes and Methods Data abstraction is the process of hiding certain details and showing only essential information to the user.

+The abstract keyword is a non-access modifier, used for classes and methods.

 ## Inheritance

 * A class acquires the properties of another.